 Is it actually worth it though?
 Five natural women with different hair textures tested the Virgin Hair Fertilizer for five whole weeks and weighed in on the discussion.
 However, before we get into that, let’s first shed more light on what this product actually is and claims to do.

 Hair Virgin Fertilizer is a greasy ointment for your scalp that helps stimulate hair growth by opening up your follicles and getting your blood flow going.
 In the tube you will find a thick jelly that is reminiscent of vaseline.
 It has a really strong smell of peppermint oil, menthol and other herbs.

 The use of peppermint oil is perhaps no surprise as the benefits of peppermint oil have been widely lauded.
 It contains plenty of nutrients and minerals that have antiseptic properties, which help to clean and moisturize the scalp and at the same time promote hair growth.

 How do you use it?

-You are supposed to take a dime size amount of the jelly and massage into your scalp for a few minutes.
+You are supposed to take a dime size amount of the grease and massage into your scalp for a few minutes.
 You can do this every day or a few times a week, depending on the time you have available and your preference.

-Lily Bullach, 3B Hair Texture, Virgin Hair Fertilizer Tester
+3B Hair Texture, Lily Bullach, The Tester